 Not eligible for Defensive Driving School

-Normally in Arizona a violating driver can have one violation (every couple of years) DISMISSED (which is like saying it never happened) automatically simply by paying/attending/passing defensive driving school.
+Normally in Arizona a violating driver can have one violation (every couple of years; and as of 2015 was loosened to every year) DISMISSED (which is like saying it never happened) automatically simply by paying/attending/passing defensive driving school.

 A.R.S. §28-3392; Defensive Driving School; eligibility